shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 collaborators: Je Sung Lee and Joanne Leong
 description: Connecting long-distance partners through Bluetooth-enabled oil warmers

-I created Aromigo with my team in Tangible Interfaces, an interaction design class taught by the [Tangible Media](https://tangible.media.mit.edu/) group at the MIT Media Lab.
+I created Aromigo with my team in Tangible Interfaces (MAS.834), an interaction design class taught by the [Tangible Media](https://tangible.media.mit.edu/) group at the MIT Media Lab.
 For this project, I focused on Arduino programming, working with the sensors and XBee, and learning about principles of interaction design.

 ## Inspiration